Social Icons

 A Centralised Portal

-Unlike social media platforms that are cluttered with non-academic distractions, a school website provides a focused academic space.
+Unlike social media platforms that are bombarded with non-academic distractions, a school website would provide a focused academic space.
 Assignments can be categorised based on subjects, deadlines, and importance, making it easier for students to manage their workload efficiently.
 Students can access learning materials at any time, reducing confusion about missed assignments and submission deadlines.

 Way for a Structured Communication

 Most of the social media platforms used by the schools to communicate with parents or students are not designed for structured communication.
-For example, a school website can enable parents to track their children’s assignments, school events, and academic updates in real-time without wading through unrelated content.
+A proper school website can do this by enabling parents to track their children’s assignments, school events, and academic updates in real-time without wading through unrelated content.

-Schools can post announcements, circulars, and timetables in a central location where they remain accessible and well-organised.
+Schools can post announcements, circulars, and timetables in their website where they remain accessible and well-organised.
 Unlike social media pages, which require constant moderation, a website provides a more controlled and professional platform for school communication.

 Distraction-Free Platform

-acknowledge that social media platforms offer educational content, but as their name suggests, they are primarily designed for social purposes – mainly driven by entertainment and social interactions.
+acknowledge that social media platforms also offer educational content, but as their name suggests, they are primarily designed for social purposes, that are mainly driven by entertainment and social networking intent.

 Resource Repository